JBZoo/CSV-Blueprint/README.md

 * **[Minimum](tests/Benchmarks/bench_1_mini_combo.yml)** - Normal rules with average performance, but 2 of each.
 * **[Realistic](tests/Benchmarks/bench_2_realistic_combo.yml)** - A mix of rules that are most likely to be used in real life.
-* **[All aggregations at once](tests/Benchmarks/bench_3_all_agg.yml)** - All aggregation rules at once.
+* **[All aggregations](tests/Benchmarks/bench_3_all_agg.yml)** - All aggregation rules at once.
 This is the worst-case scenario.

 Also, there is an additional division into

-* `Cell rules` - only rules applicable for each row/cell, 1000 lines per second.
+* `Cell rules` - only rules applicable for each row/cell.
-* `Agg rules` - only rules applicable for the whole column, 1000 lines per second.
+* `Agg rules` - only rules applicable for the whole column.
-* `Cell + Agg` - a simultaneous combination of the previous two, 1000 lines per second.
+* `Cell + Agg` - a simultaneous combination of the previous two.
-* `Peak Memory` - the maximum memory consumption during the test case, megabytes. **Important note:** This value is only for the aggregation case.
-Since if you don't have aggregations, the peak memory usage will always be no more than a couple megabytes.
+* `Peak Memory` - the maximum memory consumption during the test case.

+**Important note:** `Peak Memory` value is only for the aggregation case.
+Since if you don't have aggregations, the peak memory usage will always be no more than 2-4 megabytes.
+No memory leaks!
+It doesn't depend on the number of rules or the size of CSV file.

 <!-- benchmark-table -->
 <table>